 As I toured the city in the days that followed, history seemed ever-present.

 The next day, the streets near Whitehall reopened and I visited Churchill’s War Rooms.
-During WWII, Prime Minister Winston Churchill commandeered some basement offices between 10 Downing Street and Parliament to serve as the center for Britain’s war effort.
-The underground complex, known as the Cabinet War Rooms, was occupied throughout the war by Churchill, government ministers, military strategists and staff.
+During World War II, Prime Minister Winston Churchill commandeered some basement offices between 10 Downing Street and Parliament to serve as the center for Britain’s war effort.
+The underground complex, known as the Cabinet War Rooms, was occupied throughout the war by Churchill, government ministers, military strategists, and staff.

 The hub of the subterranean center was a map room and adjoining communications room, buzzing around the clock as intelligence was gathered and evaluated.
-Churchill’s war cabinet met in the bunker one-hundred-fifteen times, often during German bombardments.
+Churchill’s war cabinet met in the bunker one hundred and fifteen times, often during German bombardments.
 The prime minister gave his famous radio addresses from the center.
 Following Japan’s surrender in 1945, the lights were turned off for the first time in six years.

 The complex is now open to the public as a museum, compete with the original furniture, telephones, maps, even the pushpins.
 The rooms look as though not a tea cup or ashtray was touched in seventy years.
 A step back in time.

 During Remembrance Day activities, family members of the fallen place small wooden crosses on the grounds in front of Westminster Abbey.
 Tens of thousands of them, sorted by military unit.
 Just inside the abbey is the tomb of the Unknown Warrior, an unidentified British soldier killed during WWI.
 This is the only grave in the floor of the abbey upon which it is forbidden to step.

 Visitors may feel free, however, to walk on the rest.
 It felt odd to step on the graves of Isaac Newton and Charles Darwin.
 Many of the kings and queens of England are buried in the abbey, as well as military heroes, politicians, and poets.